How Much Should a Contractor Spend on Marketing? [2026 Budget Guide]

 Where to Allocate the Budget

 Don't spread thin.
-At lower budgets, go deep on 1–2 channels rather than spreading across 5.
+A smart contractor digital marketing plan goes deep on 1–2 channels rather than spreading across 5.
 Here's the priority order:

 - Google Ads / LSA — immediate leads, measurable ROI